-- The school will work with LBR and LGfL to ensure that systems to protect students are reviewed and improved. - If staff or students discover unsuitable sites, the URL must be reported to the e-Safety Coordinator. - If inappropriate sites have been deliberately accessed the school will initiate disciplinary proceedings and/or sanctions as required.
-If the sites are potentially illegal or a part of a pattern of behaviour the school will involve appropriate safeguarding, law enforcement and local authority professionals. - The school's broadband access includes filtering appropriate to the age and maturity of students. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - The school's access strategy will be designed by educators to suit the age and curriculum requirements of the students, with advice from network managers. - The school monitors students' use of the internet through software that flags up keywords that are used in search engines, websites and browsers.
+- The school will work with the London Borough of Redbridge and London Grid for Learning (LGfL) to ensure that systems to protect students are reviewed and improved as required. - If staff or students discover unsuitable sites, the URL must be reported to the e-Safety Coordinator. - If inappropriate sites have been deliberately accessed the school will initiate disciplinary proceedings and/or sanctions as required.
+If the sites are potentially illegal or a part of a pattern of behaviour the school will involve appropriate safeguarding, law enforcement and local authority professionals.

+- The school's broadband access includes filtering appropriate to the age and maturity of students. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - The school's access strategy will be designed by educators to suit the age and curriculum requirements of the students, with advice from network managers. - The school monitors students' use of the internet through software that flags up keywords that are used in search engines, websites and browsers.
 A screenshot is captured and recorded as evidence.